bootlin/training-materials/lab-data/common/bootloader/beaglebone-black/README.txt

 while pressing the S2 switch.
 Please beware that a warm reset performed with the reset button won't work, as it does not affect the boot source!

-Connect a micro-usb cable to the BBB's USB device port (the one next to the reset button).

-Press the reset button on the BBB to make sure that the recovery hasn't timed out.

 Check that the following USB device is present:

     $ lsusb | grep AM335x